Midea Group: History

 In 1968, He Xiangjian (Chinese: 何享健) founded the company, which produced bottle lids in Beijiao.

 After its initial period of manufacturing bottle lids and car parts, the company focused on the manufacture of fully finished goods; specifically, electric fans beginning in 1980.
 Five years later, Midea produced its first air conditioner, a product which remains the core component of Midea's business today.
 Over the following 15 years though, the company gradually expanded into a wide variety of other electrical home appliances, including refrigerators, washing machines, and microwave ovens.

 In 1973, the subsidiary handling the core businesses of the company, known as "Guangdong Midea Electric", proceeded with a public offering of shares on the Shenzhen Stock Exchange.
 Guangdong Midea Electric's parent company, known today as "Midea Group", remained a privately held company at that time.

 Midea opened its first overseas production facilities in 2007, in the Vietnam Industrial Park outside of Ho Chi Minh City.
 This would mark the beginning of a period of international expansion for the company.
-In 2008, Midea formed a manufacturing joint venture with Belarusian microwave producer Horizont (rus.), in order to break into the various CIS markets.
+In 2008, Midea formed a manufacturing joint venture with Belarusian microwave producer Horizont, in order to break into the various CIS markets.

 2010 would see the first of several overseas joint ventures between Midea and American air-conditioner manufacturer Carrier Corporation.
 Their first joint venture is based in Cairo, Egypt, under the name of Miraco Carrier.
 The next year, Midea and Carrier continued on this course, forming a collection of closely networked joint venture companies in Brazil, Argentina and Chile, and another one separately in India.